 Use the following procedures to sanitize your Fresh Water System (or Potable Water System) when it is new, becomes contaminated, or has not been used for a period of time.

 Before you begin:

-If you have installed an aftermarket water filter, make sure that it is set to the Bypass position.
+- See page 96, Water heater bypass. - If you have installed an aftermarket water filter, make sure that it is set to the bypass position.